11 Common Pieces of Retirement Advice That Too Many People Ignore

 Everyone knows they shouldn’t live above their means.
 But living below your means allows extra room in your budget for savings and unexpected expenses.

-This is important to do before retirement so you can reach your financial goals.
-Living below your means after retirement will stretch your savings further and provide you with a safety net in case you need it.
+This is important to do before retirement so you can get ahead financially.
+And after retirement, living below your means will stretch your savings further and provide you with a safety net in case you need it.

 Take advantage of your employer’s 401(k) match